apazzolini/rook/docs/concepts/redux-reducers.md

 ### Adding your state / reducers

 The first thing you'll do when adding new state to your application is create a Redux module.
 This is a term we're introducing in Rook.
-Each module handles one object tree from the root state (shown above) and has four parts: the initial state, the reducer itself, action creators, and selectors.
+Each module handles one object tree from the root state (shown above) and has two parts: the initial state and the reducer itself.

 To better explain these parts, we'll look at [the random.js module](https://github.com/apazzolini/rook-starter/blob/master/src%2Fredux%2Fmodules%2Frandom.js) from rook-starter.